aurorascharff/next14-message-box/STEPS.md

 (MessageInput + submitMessage)

 - Attach action prop using React's extension of the form element
-- "this could be an action on the client, but since we're using server components, we can pass a server action instead"
 - Code submitMessage server action
 - Submit to db, add hidden userId field
 - RevalidatePath purge cache